AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 | Flow Spec | 71471eba-b620-49e4-90fd-23f1fa0174d8 | 269ba276-16fc-47db-92b0-c1049a3c131f |
 | Connection spec | 4890fc95-5a1f-4983-94bb-e060c08e3f81 | 4fce964d-3f37-408f-9778-e597338a21ee |

 View the complete legacy and new target base connection and target connection examples for [!DNL Amazon S3] in the tabs below.
+The parameters required to create target base connections for Amazon S3 destinations do not change.

+Similarly, there are no backwards-incompatible changes in the parameters required to create target connections.

 >[!BEGINTABS]

 >[!TAB Legacy target base and target connection connection]

-**Request**

 +++View legacy [!DNL target base connection] for [!DNL Amazon S3]